lsst-sqre/sqr-051/index.rst

 (plus any additional headers from Gafaelfawr that the protected application uses).
 A simpler approach would work for the ``Authorization`` header: listing the header in ``auth-response-headers`` without sending that header in the ``auth_request`` handler response should strip the header from the request before sending it to the backend service.
 This would only work for services that do not reuse the ``Authorization`` header for their own purposes (JupyterHub does this).
+Alternately, we could take the same approach as with ``Cookie`` and return all ``Authorization`` headers that do not contain a Gafaelfawr token.

 For backend services that must receive a token in the ``Authorization`` header (CADC's TAP service is currently in this category), Gafaelfawr could be configured to return a delegated token in the ``Authorization`` header.

 Advantages:

+.. rst-class:: compact

 - Works transparently with the current Rubin Science Platform design, with no changes required to protected services, routes, or hostnames.
 - Addresses both the cookie and ``Authorization`` header cases.
 - Conceptually simple, and collects all of our request manipulation code in the same place (the Gafaelfawr ``auth_request`` handler).

 Disadvantages:

+.. rst-class:: compact

 - Requires parsing and surgery on the ``Cookie`` header in Gafaelfawr, which opens the possibility of unexpected browser interactions or problems with invalid but still working headers.
 - Only protects against token leakage to authenticated URLs that are protected by Gafaelfawr.